raionas/Micro-Projects/README.md

 About: Analysed In-Game Statistics for an NBA dataset such as Free-throws and how they correlate to each Player's shooting accuracy and what does it translates to have a high free-throw accuracy against a large number of free-throw attemps.

+#### (3) World-Trends.ipynb

+About: Data Analysis and Visualisation using seaborn to derive insights on which countries and income group play a major and minor consumer with Internet consumptio.
+Also, a comparison on how we expect to live during the 1960s and the present age.

 #### Source:

 www.udemy.com